motivecxs/cucumber-eclipse/README.md

 Upcoming Features
 ====================================
 - Content Assistance:
-  Eclipse editor should assist for auto populating of any exisitng step definitions/keywords while writing steps in Feature file.
+  Eclipse editor should assist for auto populating of any exisiting step definitions/keywords while writing steps in Feature file.
 - Status : In progress

 Mailing list :